Burgers vortex

 In fluid dynamics, the Burgers vortex or Burgers–Rott vortex is an exact solution to the Navier–Stokes equations governing viscous flow, named after Jan Burgers and Nicholas Rott.
 The Burgers vortex describes a stationary, self-similar flow.

-An inward, radial flow, tends to concentrate vorticity in a narrow column around the symmetry axis.
+An inward, radial flow, tends to concentrate vorticity in a narrow column around the symmetry axis, while an axial stretching causes the vorticity to increase.
 At the same time, viscous diffusion tends to spread the vorticity.
-The stationary Burgers vortex arises when the two effects balance.
+The stationary Burgers vortex arises when the three effects are in balance.

 The Burgers vortex, apart from serving as an illustration of the vortex stretching mechanism, may describe such flows as tornados, where the vorticity is provided by continuous convection-driven vortex stretching.

 Flow field

 The flow for the Burgers vortex is described in cylindrical $(r,\theta,z)$ coordinates.
 Assuming axial symmetry (no $\theta$-dependence), the flow field associated with the axisymmetric stagnation point flow is considered: